 Lincoln Village Shopping Center opened 5 years before Old Orchard Shopping Center in Skokie opened.

 The arrival of Lincoln Village Shopping Center in this area marked a major shift in the neighborhood.
 What a contrast to the old, cramped, and dark storefronts lining Bryn Mawr between Kimball and Kedzie.
 And parking was a problem on Bryn Mawr, where there were no public lots.

 When Lincoln Village first opened, it had four buildings.
-Building 'A' was the larger strip that ran more or less parallel to Lincoln, the small 'B' ran perpendicular to Lincoln, backing up to the North Shore channel.
+Building 'A' was the larger strip that ran more or less parallel to Lincoln, and the small 'B' ran perpendicular to Lincoln, backing up to the North Shore channel.
 Buildings 'C' and 'D' were small triangles, also facing Lincoln.
 Building 'D' housed a restaurant and I don’t remember what business occupied building 'C'.
 At the west end of building 'A', closest to McCormick Boulevard, there was a two-story medical office center with Lee's Pharmacy on the ground floor.